Somali suqaar! This delicious dish is known in every Somali household, it is a beautiful blend of flavours married into tender caramelised lamb cubes.

 I grew up on this dish and we had it very often in our household.
 It is the ultimate comfort food and warming dish.
 It reminds me so much of my mother and my childhood.

 Suqaar is also a firm favourite of mine for Ramadan.
-I love having this as a started for Ramadan.
+I love having this as a starter for Ramadan.
 I take a small amount of suqaar, some salad and some pancakes and I am one happy lady!
 It is my ultimate favourite thing to eat during the blessed month of Ramadan.

 You absolutely have to serve suqaar with something soft and bread like.
 I grew up on 3 versions.
 Either Caanjello pronounced ‘aanjello’ which is a fermented kind of pancake.
 Also called Laxoox which is pronounced ‘laahoh’.
 The other option is a Somali style sweet crepe pancake called Malawaah.
 There is also a third option called ‘sabayad’.
 Heartier and thicker than the other 2.
 This one is very similar to a paratha.